-Clearlight Saunas Australia & New Zealand supplier of Jacuzzi® Saunas offers saunas that use infrared wavelengths to heat you up from the inside.
+Clearlight Saunas offers far-infrared and full spectrum infrared saunas that use infrared wavelengths to heat you up from the inside.
 In this article, however, I will not cover that specific topic.

 Instead, I’ll break down the latest studies around “red and infrared light therapy” in this blog post in simple to understand terms.
 I’ll also talk about the benefits of this therapy and I consider some commonly-asked questions.